 Whole-of-life policies

-Examples of complaints we see about whole-of-life insurance include:
+Complaints we see about whole-of-life insurance include:

-- The underlying fund the policy was investing in was too risky.
+- the underlying fund the policy was investing in was too risky

 The main types of policy we come across are: